-- Design and develop a system able to empower the users to control their consent settings in multiple account and services.
-It should have an easy-to-use interface and provide auto configuration options to make it easier for the users to configure complex scenarios by using aggregated/crowdsourced data of the different users to build a set of common profiles. - Design the Privacy Metrics to i) unveil and communicate end users the data collected by online services, ii) automatically identify and pinpoint possible privacy violations in data collection, iii) communicate these findings to the end users in an easy and intuitive user interface.
+• Design and develop a system able to empower the users to control their consent settings in multiple account and services.
+It should have an easy-to-use interface and provide auto configuration options to make it easier for the users to configure

-Develop a set of general-purpose building blocks to analyse users' data without affecting their privacy.
-It will offer some algorithms and methodologies able to provide a certain level of anonymity using concepts as zero-knowledge proof or kanonymity.
+- Design the Privacy Metrics to i) unveil and communicate end users the data collected by online services, ii) automatically identify and pinpoint possible privacy violations in data collection, iii) communicate these findings to the end users in an easy and intuitive user interface. - Develop a set of general-purpose building blocks to analyze users' data without affecting their privacy.
+It will offer some algorithms and methodologies able to provide a certain level of anonymity using concepts as zero-knowledge proof or k-anonymity.

 We use as reference the Deliverable D1.1, in which we precisely defined the requirements of the modules included in the Work Package 2 whose design is here described.
 As such, we defer the reader to the Deliverable 1.1 for a broader description of the PIMCity project.
-Moreover, details on the other PDK modules can be found in Deliverables 3.2 and 4.1.
+This deliverable updates Deliverable 2.1, integrating it with the final design of the modules and providing the initial implementations of them.
+Moreover, details on the other PDK modules can be found in Deliverables 3.3 and 4.2.